bmacke12/Guesser/README.md

 Originally made in C++ (Guesser.cpp)
 Remade in HTML (Guesser.html)

-Website for the program: https://bmacke12.github.io/Guesser/
+Website for the program that runs Guesser.html: https://bmacke12.github.io/Guesser/